HDFGroup/vol-log-based/doc/usage.md

 ### Differences from the native VOL
   * Buffered and non-buffered modes
-    + H5Dwrite can called in either buffered or non-buffered mode.
+    + H5Dwrite can be called in either buffered or non-buffered mode.
     + The mode can be set in the dataset transfer property list through API `H5Pset_buffered()`
     + The mode can be queried through API `H5Pget_buffered()`.